andreafabrizi/DNSProxy/README.md

 *ns.php* resolver script.
 This software is completeley  TOR-friendly, it requires minimal resources.

+## Disclaimer
+IF ANONIMITY IS A CONCERN, make sure to host NS.PHP on a good trustable server !
+To be clear, the ns.php script DOES do DNS request, which relies on mechanisms of resolving DNS that are normally controlled by the hosting provider (and hence, supposedly optimised for best speed and caching), mechanisms that are outside the scope of DNSP as a software.
+That said, you MUST use an external server that you trust and you can deploy on.
+As suggested, having the ns.php script running locally makes no sense and WILL make ALL of your DNS queries leaking.
+Useful for testing purposes only !!
+IF ANONIMITY IS A CONCERN, make sure to host NS.PHP on a good trustable server !

 ## Headline: why DNSP ?
 This is a new idea in terms of transport of DNS outside of it's original scope.
 This proxy project might well evolve in direction of having an IP protocol number